 Pro Tip- Always water your Plant before applying the fertilizer.

 7. Pests and Disease

 Common pests like aphids, spider mites, thrips, and mealybugs suck the juices and nutrients from the Prayer plant and weaken the plants.

 As a result, droopy and wilted leaves are common in the Maranta plant.

-The fungal infection that is seen on the plant due to root rot prevents plants from absorbing water and nutrients from the roots.
+The fungal infection seen on the plant due to root rot prevents plants from absorbing water and nutrients from the roots.

-Likewise, Bacterial disease damages plant tissue and stems, making plants unable to function correctly—all these directed toward the droopy leaves.
+Likewise, Bacterial disease damages plant tissue and stem, making plants unable to function correctly—all these are directed toward the droopy leaves.

 Solution and Preventive Measures

 - Check the plant before bringing it.
 Isolate it in case of even the slightest doubt of pest or disease infestation.